Code-Institute-Submissions/StateofChange/README.md

-### Testing
+### Testing Features

-### Browser Compatibility
+### Feature: Browser Compatibility

-I have thoroughly tested the podcast website on different browsers to ensure a smooth user experience.
-The website is compatible with:
-- Mozilla Firefox
-- Google Chrome
+- ### Expectation:
+The website should be accessible and functional across major browsers such as Chrome, Firefox, Edge and Android.

-- Microsoft Edge
+- ### Action:
+Open the website using Chrome, Firefox, Edge browser and Android.

-- Android
+- ### Result:
+The website displays correctly and functions smoothly on all tested browsers without any major issues.
+The mobile version is a bit slow.

 ### Not tested:
 - Safari
 - IOS

-### Responsiveness
+### Feature: Responsiveness

+- ### Expectation:
-To ensure that the website looks great on various devices, I´ve employed responsive design principles.
-I've tested and optimized the website layout using Google Dev Tools for different screen sizes, including desktop, tablet, and mobile.
+The website should be responsive and adapt well to different screen sizes, including mobile devices and tablets.

-### Header Clarity
-The header of the website has been designed with user-friendliness in mind.
-It's easily readable and straightforward to understand, providing clear navigation options to help users find what they're looking for.
-Contact Form Testing
-I‘ve thoroughly tested the contact form's functionality: The browser defult form validation is used to ensure that the form responds appropriately to errors.
-The submit button triggers the form submission process to redirection mechanism in case of a "405 Not Allowed" status.

-### Testing Footer
+- ### Action:
-Hover Color Check:
-Open the web application in a browser.
-Scroll down to the footer section of the page.
-Hover the mouse cursor over the Instagram link.
-The link color should change to pink.
-Hover the mouse cursor over the Spotify link.
-The link color should change to green.
+Access the website on various devices with different screen sizes.

-### Link Functionality
+- ### Result:
-Click on the Instagram link.
-A new tab or window should open, redirecting to the Instagram profile.
-Click on the Spotify link.
-A new tab or window should open, redirecting to the Spotify show page.
+The website layout and content adjust appropriately to different screen sizes, ensuring a user-friendly experience without any content cutoff or overlapping.

 ### Validator Testing:
 - HTML No errors were returned when passing through the official W3C validator